 BTN Studio Host

 An original Big Ten Network studio anchor and Chicago native, Mike Hall joined the Big Ten Network in August 2007.
-He hosts a variety of studio shows including BTN Live, BTN Football and Beyond, The Final Drive, BTN Finale, Big Ten Tip-off Show, Big Ten Basketball Report and BTN Basketball and Beyond.
-He also anchors the network’s coverage of the BTN Big10K.
+He hosts a variety of studio shows throughout football and basketball season and anchors BTN’s National Signing Day coverage.

 Hall joined BTN after spending three years as an anchor with ESPN.
 The winner of ESPN’s first season of Dream Job, he spent time as both a SportsCenter and ESPNNEWS anchor.
 In 2005, Hall was named ESPNU’s first lead anchor, hosting the network’s studio shows including all pregame, halftimes, and postgame shows for football and men’s basketball, plus he was the signature anchor for ESPNU’s National Signing Day coverage.